What is indoor Mold Air Testing?

-Unfortunately many people who dabble in the mold world do not know what they are doing or how to interpret the mold testing data they have laboratory analyzed.
+Unfortunately, many people who dabble in the mold world do not know what they are doing or how to interpret the mold testing data they have laboratory analyzed.
 This can be confidently stated as our office gets constant phone calls from clients who had mold testing performed and the testing was never explained.
-The knowledge of the mold sampler is as important as the laboratory testing data.
-As you need to have first hand knowledge of the area tested ti interpret the analysis.
+The knowledge and experience of the mold sampler are as important as the laboratory testing data.
+As you need to have first-hand knowledge of the area tested to interpret the analysis.

-The people taking on of our mold classes complained that the room had mold.
-Testing revealed a very low mold count, our mold instructor was just teaching a boring mold class which accounted for the tired look on the attendees faces.
-Just kidding, we know so much we actually instruct on the topic.
+The people taking one of our mold classes complained that the room had mold.
+Testing revealed a very low mold count, our mold instructor was just teaching a boring mold class which accounted for the tired look on the attendee's faces.
+Just kidding, we know so much that we actually instruct on the topic.

 All mold samples can have bias and it is the responsibility of the mold inspector to take into account the room sampled and how the contents or condition of the room could affect the sample.
-In short if you sample a room with say old boxes you could see a higher spore in the sample that is associated with growth on cardboard.
-The mold professional has to be aware and explain how mold that grow on an item can influence the sample results.
-Typical room items that can have spores that can influence results include:
+If you sample a room with say old boxes you could see a higher spore in the sample that is associated with growth on cardboard.
+The mold professional has to be aware and explain how mold that is present on an item can influence the sample results.
+Typical room items that can have spores that can influence results to include: